Community Pastor Post

-The deadline for applications is 3pm on 15th Sept ‘18.
-Interviews will be held on 30th Sept/1st Oct ‘18.
+The deadline for applications is 10am on Monday 14th June 2021.
+Interviews will be held on Tuesday 29th June 2021.

 St Andrew’s and St Peter’s Churches are committed to safeguarding children and vulnerable adults and expects all staff and volunteers to share this commitment.
 We follow safer recruitment practices.
 The successful applicant will be required to complete an enhanced disclosure (with barring data) check prior to commencement of the role.

 There is a genuine occupational requirement that the appointee to this post should be a Christian with a living faith, able to recommend Christ from personal experience of His grace (part 1 of schedule 9 to the Equality Act 2010).